 Part A and Part B are called "Original Medicare."
 Under Original Medicare, you can choose any available provider anywhere in the country who accepts Medicare.
 Payment is fee-for-service.
-You can purchase a Medicare Supplement, also called Medigap, if you have Original Medicare to help cover certain out-of-pocket costs, including an accountable care organization (ACO).
-You may automatically qualify for Part A (read below), but you must sign up and pay a monthly premium for Part B. You must also sign up for Part D if you want prescription drug coverage, and you may also pay a premium and additional amount for Part D. If your physicians can participate in an ACO, your doctors coordinate your care and share your medical records, which means you don't have as many repeated tests.
-An ACO cannot tell you which providers you must see or change your Medicare benefits, which is different from any Advantage Plan.3
+You should purchase a Medicare Supplement, also called Medigap, if you have Original Medicare to help cover certain out-of-pocket costs.
+You may automatically qualify for Part A (read below), but you must enroll in and pay a monthly premium for Part B. You must also choose a Part D plan if you want prescription drug coverage, and you pay a premium and may pay an additional amount (called IRMAA) for Part D. The premium charts are listed at the end of this chapter.

-If you sign up for Original Medicare, you should consider getting a Medicare Supplement.
-The supplement has an additional premium, and it covers the deductibles and co-insurance you would otherwise have to pay.
-If you have pre-existing conditions that require regular physician visits, you may find that a supplement will save you money.
-There are decision charts below to help you decide.
+If you enroll in Original Medicare, you should strongly consider purchasing a Medicare Supplement.
+The supplement has an additional premium but covers the deductibles and co-insurance you would otherwise have to pay.
+If you have preexisting conditions that require regular physician visits, you may find that a supplement will save you money.
+There are decision charts on page 32 to help you decide.